jaymarichua/ape/architecture/README.md

 ##### S3 bucket
 * Stores the input (prompt dataset) in one directory.
-* Stores the output (foundation LLM response) in one directory.
+* Stores the output (foundation LLM responses) in separate directories.
-* Stores logging in one directory.

 ##### Amazon Bedrock Foundation LLM
 * Llama